-RESTful web-based application development mentioned above demonstrated in using the RESTful services of Flask Also, an implementation of a RESTful server API for the R language is shown to prove that RDF/OWL technology can be used in a DBaaS, Cloud environment.
-This discussed in Section 5
+RESTful web-based application development mentioned above is demonstrated in Section 2, “CASE STUDY,” using the RESTful services of Flask [Flask 2014; Flask-RESTful 2014].
+Also, an implementation of a RESTful server API for the R language is shown to prove that RDF/OWL technology can be used in a DBaaS, Cloud environment.
+This is discussed in Section 5, “RESTful DISCUSSION”.

-Lastly, this paper touches on the potential of the power of Inference into data management systems.
-Inference is means of deriving logical conclusions from facts already known in the system.
-The example this simple device:
+Lastly, this paper touches on the potential of the power of Inference [OWL Inference] integration, which is an existing feature in RDF/OWL based systems, into data management systems.
+Inference is a means of deriving logical conclusions from facts already known in the system.
+The following example shows this simple device:

 Fact: John has parent Sally.